ocaml/ocaml.org/data/planet/tarides/florence-and-beyond-the-future-of-tezos-storage.md

 tree, provided they can demonstrate that this fragment is valid by sending &ldquo;<a href="https://bentnib.org/posts/2016-04-12-authenticated-data-structures-as-a-library.html">proofs</a>&rdquo; of its membership to the other participants.</p>
 <p>This property can be used to support ultra-lightweight Tezos clients, a feature
-<a href="https://gitlab.com/smelc/tezos/-/commits/tweag-client-light-mode">currently being developed</a> by TweagIO.
+<a href="https://gitlab.com/smelc/tezos/-/commits/tweag-client-light-mode - [404 Not Found]">currently being developed</a> by TweagIO.
 To make this a reality,
 the Tezos protocol needs fine-grained access to context sub-trees in order build Merkle proofs out of them.
 Fortunately, Irmin already supports this!
 We
 <a href="https://gitlab.com/tezos/tezos/-/merge_requests/2457">extended the protocol</a> to understand sub-trees, lifting the power